MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-sign-in-call-api-prepare-app.md

 ---
-title: Prepare app to call an API in a Node.js web application
+title: Create a Node.js web app to call an API
 description: Learn about how to prepare your Node.js client web app to call an API.
 author: kengaderdus
 manager: mwongerapz